Finding blood in your urine can be a stressful experience. Here’s why it happens and what you should do.

 The blood in your urine must have originated from somewhere within the urinary tract (the kidneys, bladder or the tubes through which urine passes).
 This is often the result of a urinary tract infection (UTI), such as cystitis.

-There are various ailments and serious diseases that may cause blood in urine.
+There are various conditions and serious diseases that may cause blood in urine.
 Common ones include:

 - Kidney infection, which also may be accompanied by a high temperature and pain in the side of the abdomen

-- Kidney stones, which they may be painless but can sometimes block one of the tubes coming from the kidneys and lead to painful stomach aches
+- Kidney stones, which may be painless but can sometimes block one of the tubes coming from the kidneys and lead to painful stomachaches

 - Urethritis, or inflammation of the urethra, the tube that carries urine out of the body.
 It is often caused by a sexually transmitted infection (STI), such as chlamydia.

-- Enlarged prostate gland.
-This has nothing to do with prostate cancer.
-It’s a common condition in older men.
-An enlarged prostate gland will press on the bladder and may also lead to problems such as difficulty urinating and a frequent need to urinate.
+- Enlarged prostate gland, which is unrelated to prostate cancer.
+A common condition in older men, an enlarged prostate gland will press on the bladder and may also lead to problems, such as difficulty urinating and a frequent need to urinate.

 - Bladder cancer.
-This usually happens to adults over the age of 50 and may also bring frequent urination and pain when urinating.
+This is more likely to affect adults 50 years of age or older and may also bring frequent urination and pain when urinating.

 - Kidney cancer.
-Also affecting adults over 50, it can cause persistent pain below the ribs and a lump in the stomach area.
+Also affecting adults 50 years of age or older, it can cause persistent pain below the ribs and a lump in the stomach area.

 - Prostate cancer.
 This usually happens only to men over the age of 50, and it progresses very slowly.
 Other symptoms may include needing to urinate more frequently and urgently, and having difficulty emptying the bladder.
-“Prostate cancer is a silent disease, so even if you are not showing symptoms and are a male over the age of 55, you should get screened,” says Andre K. Berger, MD, assistant professor of clinical urology at the USC Institute of Urology.
+“Prostate cancer is a silent disease, so even if you are not showing symptoms and are a male over the age of 55, you should get screened,” says Andre K. Berger, MD, assistant professor of clinical urology at the Keck School of Medicine of USC.

 - Sickle cell anemia, cystic kidney disease or similar hereditary illnesses